-- setting salary, annual short-term incentive opportunities, long-term equity based incentives and other benefits; - monitoring general and industry trends and best practices with regard to executive compensation; - reviewing and approving, consistent with the compensation philosophy adopted by the Compensation Committee, any annual short-term incentive compensation plan for the CEO and other executive officers, and the related review and approval of the performance criteria, goals and objectives provided for in such plan; - reviewing executive compensation programs annually to determine whether they are properly coordinated and achieving their intended purposes; - periodically reviewing the policies for administration of the Company's executive compensation programs; - assessing the Company's management and leadership succession planning; - approving the number of incentive awards that the CEO may grant to employees other than executive officers; - recommending director compensation to the Board; and - administering and interpreting the Company's 2003 Long Term Incentive Compensation Plan and 2008 Long Term Incentive Compensation Plan, as amended (the "2008 Plan").
+- setting salary, annual short-term incentive opportunities, long term equity based incentives and other benefits; - reviewing and approving employment agreements and separation agreements for executive officers; - monitoring general and industry trends and best practices with regard to executive compensation; - reviewing and approving, consistent with the compensation philosophy adopted by the Compensation Committee, any annual short-term incentive compensation plan for the CEO and other executive officers, and the related review and approval of the performance criteria, goals and objectives provided for in such plan; - reviewing executive compensation programs annually to determine whether they are properly coordinated and achieving their intended purposes; - · periodically reviewing the policies for administration of the Company's executive compensation programs; - assessing the Company's management and leadership succession planning; - · approving the number of incentive awards that the CEO may grant to employees other than executive officers; - · formulating and administering the Company's stock ownership guidelines; - recommending director compensation to the Board; and - administering and interpreting the Company's 2003 Long Term Incentive Compensation Plan and 2008 Long Term Incentive Compensation Plan, as amended (the "2008 Plan").

 The Chairman of the Compensation Committee is responsible for leadership of the Compensation Committee.
 The Compensation Committee may form subcommittees and delegate authority to them, as it deems appropriate.
-The CEO and other members of senior management of the Company may attend Compensation Committee meetings at the invitation of the Compensation Committee, but they are not present for executive sessions and do not participate in any discussion of their own compensation.
+The CEO and other members of senior management of the Company may attend

+Compensation Committee meetings at the invitation of the Compensation Committee, but they are not present for executive sessions and do not participate in any discussion of their own compensation.